ipspace/netlab/docs/module-reference.md

 # List of Configuration Modules

-The following configuration modules are included in **netlab** distribution:
+The following configuration modules are included in the **netlab** distribution:

 ```eval_rst
 .. toctree::